Terrytoons: Post-history and Legacy

-In 1999, animation historian Jerry Beck attempted to revive the Terrytoons characters as part of a pilot for Nickelodeon called Curbside.
-Curbside would have been a parody of late-night talk shows with Heckle and Jeckle serving as hosts of the show, along with their assistant Dinky Duck, and would have featured new cartoons featuring Terrytoon characters like Deputy Dawg, Sidney the Elephant, and Mighty Mouse.
-Curbside features talented voices of Toby Huss and Bobcat Goldthwait as Heckle & Jeckle, Dee Bradley Baker as Dinky Duck, Mighty Mouse and Sidney the Elephant, Billy West as Deputy Dawg, Haley Joel Osment as Tom Terrific, and additional voices of Baker, West, Charlie Adler, and Rob Paulsen.
-Beck would leave the project early on after Nick secured the rights to the characters, and the pilot was never picked up, making it the only Terrytoons show that was never officially released.
+Two attempts were made to revive the Terrytoon characters in the 1990s.
+John Kricfalusi pitched a revival to Paramount in the mid 1990s, but to no success.
+Later in 1999, animation historian Jerry Beck attempted to revive the Terrytoons characters as a pitch pilot to Nickelodeon under its in-house studio called Curbside.
+It would have been a parody of late-night talk shows with Heckle & Jeckle serving as hosts, along with Dinky Duck as their assistant, and would have featured new cartoons featuring Terrytoon characters such as Deputy Dawg, Sidney the Elephant, and Mighty Mouse.
+The pilot featured talented voices of Toby Huss and Bobcat Goldthwait as Heckle & Jeckle, Dee Bradley Baker as Mighty Mouse, Dinky Duck and Sidney the Elephant, Billy West as Deputy Dawg, Haley Joel Osment as Tom Terrific, and additional voices of West, Charlie Adler, and Rob Paulsen.
+Beck left the project early on after Nickelodeon secured the rights to the characters, and the pilot was never picked up, making it the only Terrytoons show that was never officially released.
 Beck would later express dissatisfaction with the pilot due to its misunderstanding of Terry's characters.
+He later created the short "Hornswiggle" in 2008 as part of Random!
+Cartoons for Nicktoons, which was initially conceived as a Sidney the Elephant cartoon.